 In sectional variations, a brief theme - sometimes borrowed from another composer - is followed by variations.
 A final barline indicates the end of the theme and each variation.
 Less common cases present the theme at the end of the variations (Britten, Nocturne for guitar on a John Dowland song) or the theme appears before and after the variations (Bach, Golberg Variations).

-Continuous variations are based on a short harmonic pattern that is repeated numerous times.
+Continuous variations are based on a short harmonic pattern repeated numerous times.
 We find examples of continuous variations in dances such as the chaconne and the passacaglia.